The unveiling in the Kentucky State Capitol Rotunda is scheduled for August 22, 2020.

 Another of Ms. Depp's notable concerns during her tenure was schools for the African-American children of Barren County.
-Perhaps her own education and dedication to her profession led her to the progressive idea (for the time) that all children are deserving of the benefits of an education, especially since historians believe her ancestors were slaveholders prior to the Civil War.
+Perhaps her own education and dedication to her profession led her to the progressive idea (for the time) that all children, including African American children and girls, are deserving of the benefits of an education.

 Her memoirs reflect that she was aggravated by politics and education being harnessed together.
 She refused to run for reelection on anything but "a clean, independent ticket."
 She went on to express that, "since I was a child I have studied and studied hard to be a true woman.
 I have always tried to raise the standard of education above dishonesty and wrong."